-INTRODUCTION to the International Baccalaureate at Richard Montgomery
+Introduction to the International Baccalaureate Programme

-The International Baccalaureate Magnet (IB) at Richard Montgomery High School (RMHS) is a countywide program that adheres to international standards.
+The International Baccalaureate Programme (IB) at Richard Montgomery High School (RMHS) is a countywide program that adheres to international standards.
 The International Baccalaureate programs are unique in that they provide students with an interdisciplinary liberal arts education leading to a diploma that is recognized throughout the world.
 Students pursue studies in English, World Languages, Social Studies, Experimental Sciences, Mathematics, and at least one academic elective.
 Teachers plan and provide interdisciplinary instruction and assessments focusing on common topics, themes, and materials within the subject areas.
 The curriculum is based on MCPS Honors objectives, Gifted and Talented practices, and the topics and goals identified by the curriculum board of the International Baccalaureate.

 The International Baccalaureate was founded in 1968 to provide a rigorous, well-rounded education to prepare students throughout the world for university study.
-The broad-based curriculum is consistent in all IB schools, and student achievement is assessed by internationally-developed and graded examinations.
-At RMHS, the Magnet program comprises the IB Middle Years Programme in Grades 9 and 10 and the IB Diploma Programme in Grades 11 and 12.
+The broad-based curriculum is consistent in all IB schools, and student achievement is assessed by internationally developed and graded examinations.
+At RMHS, the IB program is comprised of the IB Middle Years Programme in Grades 9 and 10 and the IB Diploma Programme in Grades 11 and 12.
 The purpose of the IB MYP is to prepare the students for the courses and the examinations required to earn the IB Diploma.
-The instruction in the 9 and 10 program is accelerated due to the nature of the students targeted for magnet programs countywide.
+The instruction in the 9 and 10 program is accelerated due to the nature of the students targeted for application-based programs countywide.

-Students who participate in the IB Magnet fulfill the Maryland State Department of Education (MSDE) graduation requirements as well as the IB Diploma requirements.
-The International Baccalaureate requirements include coursework and passing scores on examinations in all six subjects, satisfying the Creativity, Activity and Service (CAS) activity component, composition of a 3,500-word Extended Essay, and successful completion of the Theory of Knowledge assessments.
+Students who participate in the IB Programme fulfill the Maryland State Department of Education (MSDE) graduation requirements as well as the IB Diploma requirements.
+The International Baccalaureate requirements include coursework and passing scores on examinations in all six subjects, satisfying the Creativity, Activity and Service (CAS) activity component, composition of a 4,000-word Extended Essay, and successful completion of the Theory of Knowledge assessments.
 These requirements are explained in this booklet.
 The MSDE requirements include passing state-mandated course work in fine arts, technology, health, and physical education.
-Students successfully completing the IB Magnet program can earn an IB Diploma, a Maryland High School Diploma, and a Certificate of Merit from the state.
+Students successfully completing the IB Programme can earn an IB Diploma or an IB Bilingual Diploma, a Maryland High School Diploma, a MD Seal of Biliteracy and a Certificate of Merit from the state.

-Although there are multiple IB Diploma Programs in Montgomery County Public Schools (MCPS), Richard Montgomery is the only program identified as an application-based Magnet.
-A four-year cohort model started in 1987, the IB Magnet at Richard Montgomery is a nationally-recognized program designed for academically talented and motivated students.
+Although there are multiple IB Diploma Programmes in Montgomery County Public Schools (MCPS), Richard Montgomery is the only program identified as the countywide application-based program.
+A four-year cohort model started in 1987, the IB Programme at Richard Montgomery is a nationally recognized program designed for academically talented and motivated students.
 All program students complete the Middle Years Programme as well as the full Diploma Programme.
-The pace, depth of instruction correspond to the academic needs of its highly able, high-achieving students.
-In addition, as the first IB Diploma Programme in Montgomery County, The International Baccalaureate at Richard Montgomery has served as the model for many of the MCPS IB MYP and DP programmes which have followed.
+The pace, depth of instruction corresponds to the academic needs of its highly able, high-achieving students.
+In addition, as the first IB Diploma Programme in Montgomery County, The International Baccalaureate at Richard Montgomery has served as the model for many of the MCPS IB MYP and DP Programmes which have followed.